BusKill/usb-a-magnetic-breakaway/README.md

 ### goldfishlaser Version
-(3D printable case, Work In Progress)

 This directory contains files for a version built in OpenSCAD by goldfishlaser.
+It contains documented 3D print files (SCAD and STL), Bill of Materials, and more.
 She is currently filming Part 2 ofthe assembly instructions and working on the final written documentation.

 ![goldfishlaser Version](https://crashxblossom.files.wordpress.com/2023/11/layout2-1.jpg)